 Catalyst & Chemical cost is higher in Tohto Kesai.

-Prices of raw material and catalyst for both licensors are moving monthly average of Reliance Industries Ltd 2019-March 2021 and for liquid epoxy resin.
+Prices of raw material and catalyst for both licensors are computed on the basis of moving monthly average of Reliance Industries Ltd 2019-March 2021 and for liquid epoxy resin.

 The cost of power used by the plant considered as INR5.50 per kWh.
 Further, the companies interviewed were grid connected for their power requirements.
 Tariff of electricity was derived from public documents of manufacturers and power distribution companies.